apinizer/management-api-docs/02-api-reference/10-environment-variables/crud/update-environment-variable.md

 ### Request Body

 Same structure as Create Environment Variable.
-See [Create Environment Variable](./create-environment-variable.md#request-body-fields) for field descriptions.
+See [Create Environment Variable](./create-environment-variable.md) for field descriptions.

-**Important Notes:**
+### Important Notes

 - `name` in path is the current name (used to find the variable)
 - `name` in body can be different (to rename the variable)
 - If renaming, new name must be unique